Skip to Content

 checkSuppressedErrors

-Checking for errors suppressed by @ts-expect-error directives in multi-line comments is now enabled.
+TSTyche now checks errors suppressed by @ts-expect-error directives in multi-line comments.

 function ProfileCard(props: { userName: string }) { return <>{props.userName}</>; } <> {/* @ts-expect-error Type 'boolean' is not assignable to type 'string'. */} <ProfileCard userName={true} /> </>;